AndrewGaspar/CmdTabCompletion/README.md

-# NativeTabCompletion
+# CmdTabCompletion
-Provides a mechanism for describing native Windows commands for tab completion in PowerShell.
+Provides a mechanism for describing native cmd commands for tab completion in PowerShell.